 - Lower Fixed Rate – If you are intending to stay in the home for a long time and still owe a significant amount at a higher interest rate, refinancing may provide savings on total interest costs as well as lowering monthly payments.

 To determine if refi savings are still available for your situation, compare the savings of the new fixed interest rate to the costs associated with refinancing, and where your break-even points are.
-There are many online refinancing calculators to help you – here's an example with an online calculator that calculates interest monthly.
+There are many online refinancing calculators to help you.
+MoneyTips is happy to help you get free refinance quotes from top lenders.

 Let's say you still owe $200,000 on your mortgage with a monthly payment of $2,450 and a 6% interest rate.
 Assume financed closing costs are 2% of the mortgage balance, or $4,000.
 If you can refinance for 10 years at 4.6%, your monthly payment will drop to $2,124.07, you will recoup your closing costs in 21 months, and you will reduce your overall interest paid by $6,771.32 – a net savings of $2,771.32.